3cn-ecn/nantralPlatform/docs/docs/dev/admin/index.md

 ---
-sidebar_position: 99
+sidebar_position: 4
 ---

 # Administrator Guides

-More advanced guides for *Nantral Platform* administrators, to deal with the server.
+More advanced guides for _Nantral Platform_ administrators, to deal with the server.

 import DocCardList from '@theme/DocCardList';